Find a Recipe!

 Greek Chopped Salad - Greek chopped salad is a great, healthy Mediterranean recipe full of tomatoes, cucumbers, onion, olives, and feta cheese.
 I also add in some fresh herbs and toss it all with a lemony dressing. | justalittlebitofbacon.com

-Greek salads in various forms are one of my favorite go-to salad recipes.
+Greek salads in various forms, like my Spring Greek Salad and my Greek Orzo Salad, are one of my favorite go-to salad recipes.

 There is just something about the combo of feta cheese, olives, tomatoes, and cucumbers which is very satisfying as a side dish.
 And it probably doesn’t hurt that I almost always have these ingredients in the house!